 Breakfast for lunch

 Sundays are for pancakes in my house, but we always have leftovers.
 Make a few silver dollar pancakes when making breakfast and send them to school the next day, maybe with some bacon or sausage, fresh fruit, and a small container of maple syrup.
-I love this recipe for healthy pancakes – cinnamon ricotta pancakes.
+Try my favorite fluffy buttermilk pancakes recipe!

 My oldest almost always requests one of three breakfasts – pizza, PB&J, or yogurt.
 We have an oomie box that I use to send him with yogurt that stay cool until lunch time.
 It’s such a simple lunch, but when paired with homemade granola and fresh fruit it’s a fun DIY parfait!

 Again- Ryan loves him some pizza.
-I love sending him to school with my homemade healthy pizza bagels as an alternative to sandwiches.
-My kids don’t mind them cold, but if your kids would prefer them warm, pour boiling water into a thermos and let it sit for a 10 minutes while getting things ready before adding the freshly baked pizzas.
+I love sending him to school with my homemade pizza bagels as an alternative to sandwiches.
+My kids don’t mind them cold.
+But if your kids would prefer them warm, pour boiling water into a thermos and let it sit for a 10 minutes while getting things ready before adding the freshly baked pizzas.
 Layer with parchment paper if they will be stacked.

 Use a hot thermos to send kids to school with last night’s dinner.
+It’s the easiest way to pack no sandwich lunches AND reduce waste.
+My boys love my veggie pesto pasta as leftovers.
 This also works to keep things like chicken nuggets or macaroni and cheese warm!

 Let them choose